 18. Mobile Optimization & Mobile Marketing

 Mobile optimization is the process of adapting and orienting content so that it is easy to read, view, engage with, and navigate on mobile devices, including smartphones and tablets.
 It is one of the most critical hotel marketing strategies because over half of all internet traffic now originates from mobile devices.
+According to Think with Google, over 70% of travelers use smartphones to research and book hotels.
+In 2024, over 52% of all online travel bookings were made on mobile devices.

 19. Automated Email Marketing Campaigns

 Automated email marketing campaigns are email communications that are automatically sent out at key points in the customer journey.
-They are often triggered by a customer action, or sent shortly before a guest is due to arrive.
+They are often triggered by a customer action or sent shortly before a guest is due to arrive.

 These messages are an important part of modern hotel marketing strategies, providing important information at significant moments.
 Confirmation emails, for example, serve as a receipt and can include important pre-arrival details.

-For hotels, the use of automation can reduce workloads for employees and can ensure the email is sent at the most relevant time.
-These emails can also be set up to include personalization elements, while the performance of an email marketing campaign can be tracked using metrics like open rates, click-through rates and conversion rates.
+For hotels, the use of automation can reduce workloads for employees and ensure the email is sent at the most relevant time.
+These emails can also be set up to include personalization elements, while the performance of an email marketing campaign can be tracked using metrics like open rates, click-through rates, and conversion rates.

 Video: What is email marketing automation?
 3-minute explainer